SonahLab/twitch-chat-hit-counter/course-material/MODULE_1.md

 ## Overview
-All network communication — whether the "internet", or between microservices — boils down to this fundamental idea:<br>
+All network communication — between two machines — boils down to this fundamental idea:<br>

-> _**One server sends a request to another server that does something in response.**_
+> _**One server sends a request to some other server triggering a responsive action.**_
 > - **_Request → Response_**
 > - **_Cause → Effect_**
 > - **_Call → Action_**